 1825 Faulkland Road

-24. How is the subsidy program operated and funded in Delaware?
+23. How is the adoption assistance program operated and funded in Delaware?

 The program is state supervised/state administered.
-The Central Office administers the program statewide.
-Policy and regulations relating to subsidy and other programs are done at the state level.
-Also, decisions related to children’s eligibility are made at the state level.
+The Central Office administers the program statewide, while policy and regulations relating to subsidy and other programs are made at the state level.
+Decisions related to children’s eligibility are made at the state level.

-The federal contribution to Title IV-E-eligible children is 55.31% in Delaware.
-This is known as the Federal Financial Participation (FFP) rate.
-The remaining cost of the program is funded entirely with state funds.
+The federal contribution to Title IV-E-eligible children (the Federal Financial Participation or FFP rate) is 54.17% in Delaware.
+The remaining cost of the program is funded with state funds.

-25. Below are other programs that may differentiate Delaware's adoption assistance program from others around the country.
+28. What else differentiates Delaware’s adoption assistance program from others around the country?